vasilakisfil/Introspected-REST/README.md

 leave the community to decide).

 - overloading, say about linksets, no Media Type, must be pre-defined.
++ the rfc says "they only describe how the current context is related to another resource" so maybe not the right way?

 + add quote for 300 in reactive negotiation ?